 Cancer-related pain can affect every aspect of your life.
 You will probably experience a range of emotions – fear, sadness, anxiety and frustration are all common reactions.
 You may think that people don’t understand the pain you’re in and the other emotions you’re feeling.

 There are many sources of support to help you, your family and carers cope with cancer-related pain, including:

 - access to benefits and programs to ease the financial impact

-- home care services, such as Meals on Wheels, visiting nurses and home help
+- home care services, such as Meals on Wheels and visiting nurses

 - aids and appliances